semaphoreci/docs/projects-yaml-reference_5b6813d20428631d7a89afa9.md

 #### name

-The `name` property defines the name of the Semaphore 2.0 project, as it will be displayed in the Semaphore 2.0 user interface and the output of the `sem get projects` command.
+The `name` property defines the name of the Semaphore 2.0 project as it will be displayed in the Semaphore 2.0 user interface and the output of the `sem get project` command.

 The value of the `name` property should be unique among all Semaphore 2.0 projects of the same organization and must only contain [a-z], [A-Z] or [0-9] characters, dashes and underscores – space characters are not allowed.

-Using the same YAML file with different `name` values, will create multiple copies of the same GitHub repository in Semaphore 2.0.
+Using the same YAML file with different `name` values, will create multiple Semaphore 2.0 projects connected to the same GitHub repository.

 ### spec